-March 14 – CLASS CANCELED maps and government documents.
-For NEXT WEEK, read or review “Information Overload: The Early Years.” and “Is the Internet Good or Bad?
+Oct.
+17 – Maps and government documents.
+For today, read “Information Overload: The Early Years.” and “Is the Internet Good or Bad?
 Yes” by Zeynep Tufekci.
 Watch this clip from an old television show, The West Wing.
 Also, be sure you have conducted your interview of a researcher before fall break.

-April 11 - Lab: tracing the evolving history of an issue through the press and scholarly research.
+Nov.
+14 - Lab: tracing the evolving history of an issue through press and journal reports.

 Nov.
 28 - Lab: developing a social map of your research area.
 For today read “Anatomy of an Idea” by Steve Johnson and bring to class at least two of the sources you plan to use in your literature review.

 Dec.
 12 – bring a complete draft of your literature review for review by your peers and by me.
-The final draft is due on May 20th.
-We will also look at websites and complete a course evaluation.
+We will also complete a course evaluation.

 This course will give students interested in going to graduate or professional school—or who simply want to know more about research—an immersion in the structure of the literature of their chosen field and exposure to research tools and collections.
 Students will conduct a literature review on a topic of their choice and will analyze aspects of their discipline’s traditions, compare them to traditions in other fields, and explore the social and ethical dimensions of research.